CloudLabs-MOC/mslearn-ai-agents/Instructions/Gettingstartedpages/Lab01-Gettingstarted.md

 ## Overview

-In this hands-on lab, you’ll gain practical experience with the Microsoft Foundry portal by creating a project and building an AI agent.
-You’ll configure the agent with system instructions and upload a corporate expenses policy document as a knowledge source.
+In this hands-on lab, you will gain practical experience with the Microsoft Foundry portal by creating a project and building an AI agent.
+You will configure the agent with system instructions and upload a corporate expenses policy document as a knowledge source.
 Next, you’ll enable the code interpreter tool and test the agent in the playground by asking questions and submitting an expense claim.
 Finally, you’ll download and review the generated claim file to see how AI agents can support real business processes.

 ## Objectives